 By Priyanka Aidasani Sep.
 22, 2019

-Twenty-five years on, F.R.I.E.N.D.S is the subject of our generation's biggest polarising pop-culture debates.
-The millennial criticism of the sitcom accuses it of being sexist, unfunny, and even bland.
-But I often wonder if using a 2019 lens to critique a TV show that is not from this time, a valid critique of it.
+Even as the sitcom makes a comeback, F.R.I.E.N.D.S is the subject of our generation's biggest polarising pop-culture debates.
+The criticism of the sitcom accuses it of being sexist, unfunny, and even bland.
+But I often wonder if using a 2020s lens to critique a TV show that is not from this time, a valid critique of it.

 Just like a sizeable chunk of the population, I consider myself a devoted fan of the sitcom.
 What I like about F.R.I.E.N.D.S is that it has a real sweetness to it.
 There are a thousand funny things about the show, most of which have invariably been dissected several times over the years, but the parts that I fall for are always the more tender moments.
 Take for instance, the sequence where Ross walks Susan down the aisle on her wedding day or when Monica proposes to Chandler.
 I also can’t get enough of the scene when Chandler walks Phoebe down the aisle on her wedding day or when Rachel sings Baby Got Back to make Emma laugh.
 These are the moments that truly makes F.R.I.E.N.D.S sing, effortlessly positing why the sitcom has come to become such a pop-culture landmark.